-When you’re willing to invest in premium custom shoes, it can quickly become a daunting prospect when faced with all the options available.
-From different levels of customisation to their cost, manufacturing time, and geographic location, the ordeal can be particularly overwhelming.
+When you’re willing to invest in premium custom shoes for your wardrobe, it can quickly become a daunting prospect when faced with all the options available.
+From different levels of customization to their price, manufacturing time, and geographic location, the ordeal can be particularly overwhelming.

-In this guide, we’ve created a top 10 list of the Best Men’s Custom Shoe Brands:
+In this guide, we’ve created a list of the Best Men’s Custom Shoe Brands: